devjacjef/jim/README.md

 # Jack J Neovim config

+**Support is targetted for Neovim 0.11+.**

-This is my config for Neovim.
+This is my personal Neovim config.

-The goal of this config is to have a good coding workflow and a good note taking workflow.
+I primarily use Neovim for coding and some writing.